NativeScript/workshop/docs/chapters/chapter5.md

 ### Components with custom input (two way-binding)
 <!--https://blog.thoughtram.io/angular/2016/10/13/two-way-data-binding-in-angular-2.html#creating-custom-two-way-data-bindings-->

-To create a custom attribute that is capable of both taking data as an input, but also updating it we need to use `two-way binding`.
+To create a custom attribute that is capable of both taking data as an input and also updating it, we need to use `two-way binding`.

 To do that we need to combine the power of `@Input` and `@Output`.

-Let's imagine we are working on a `ColorPicker` component, which should take a `color`, as an input, but when the user selects a different color, it should provide with an updated value.
+Let's imagine we are working on a `ColorPicker` component, which should take a `color`, as an input, but when the user selects a different color, it should provide an updated value.

-First we need to create a property `@Input color`
+First we need to create a property `@Input color`.

-Then we need to add a custom event, which is called `propertyNameChange`, so in our case it should be called `@Output() colorChange`
+Then we need to add a custom event, which is called `propertyNameChange`, so in our case it should be called `@Output() colorChange`.

 Finally we need to emit the new value `colorChange.emit(newColor);`